Determine the scope of variables and attributes

 The global variable may then be updated during the trial level Procedure to maintain a count across multiple executions of the Procedure.
 To use the global variable to update the trial count, insert an InLine object as the first event in the trial Procedure, and enter script to increase the count.

 The total trial count variable is updated simply by increasing the previous value by one (i.e., g_nTotalTrial+1).
 The second line of script referring to the c.SetAttrib command is used to place the value of g_nTotalTrial into an attribute (to make it accessible by other objects with the bracket notation and to log the value in the data file.
-Refer to GENERAL: Set or Reference Values in Script for information pertaining to setting values as attributes.
+Refer to See article 22884 (direct link coming soon) for information pertaining to setting values as attributes.